bookofproofs/bookofproofs.github.io/_sources/history/19th-century/halphen.md

 9. Identified the complementary series solutions to the hypergeometric functions.
 10. Developed the theory of Elliptic functions and its application to the linear differential equations of second order.

 Born 30 October 1844, Rouen, France.
-Died 23 May1889, Versailles, France.
+Died 23 May 1889, Versailles, France.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Halphen/)